lyarenei/jellyfin-plugin-listenbrainz/README.md

   - Requires relevant MusicBrainz tags in Jellyfin
   - Recording ID is fetched externally (from v1.1.x)
 - Mark Jellyfin favorite songs as loved (from v1.2.x)
-  - Only one way: Jellyfin -> Listenbrainz
+  - Only one way: Jellyfin -> ListenBrainz
   - Only when pushing listen, due to technical limitations

 # Installation